JWalkerMailly/Gmod-NVGBase/README.md

 		-- * self refers this goggle table.
 		-- * texture is a full screen material of the player's view before any processing.
 		--   Useful for UV effects.
-	end
+	end,

+	PreDrawOpaque = function(self)
+		-- Set to nil if you are not doing opaque effects
+		-- * self refers this goggle table.
+		-- This hook should be used to affect entity render modes, etc. end
 };